 - Improve capacity along HWY 78 from Rivers Avenue to Berlin G. Myers Parkway.

-- Provide safe opportunities for bicyclists and pedestrians to travel throughout the project corridor and,
+- Provide safe opportunities for bicyclists and pedestrians.

 - Reduce congestion and increase capacity at key intersections along the project corridor.

 Due to the unknown environmental impacts associated with the proposed project, this project will be divided into multiple phases.
 Phase 1 will include the notice of intent, project scoping, and studies required to determine the appropriate level of NEPA documentation.
 Subsequent phases of development will be at the discretion of Charleston County based on the results of the first phase.
 The anticipated proposed milestones are listed below.
 Click to enlarge.